1942 Colombian presidential election

 Presidential elections were held in Colombia on 3 May 1942.
 The result was a victory for Alfonso López Pumarejo of the Liberal Party, who received 58.6% of the vote.
 He took office on 7 August.

 Pumarejo's only opponent, Carlos Arango Vélez, was also a Liberal Party member.
 Whilst Pumajero received support from the Communist Party, Vélez was supported by the Conservative Party.

+There was violence during the election campaign.